jupyter-book/mystmd/docs/quickstart.md

       url: https://mystmd.org/guide
   domains: []
 ```
-% 2024-11-09 | @sugan-reden : I added the following note because the .yaml file I got with the quickstart was different than the one shown above.
-Feel free to edit/delete it (along with this comment) if not approved.

 :::{note}
 As this is a rapidly-evolving project, the actual generated `myst.yaml` file that you will see may look a bit different.
 :::